vandanparmar/vandanparmar.github.io/content/buildings/index.md

     publishResources: false
 ---

-This album contains my favourite portrait photography.
+A selection of my favourite landscapes from around the world.